We are asking you to have your say, by:

 • Point of Care Pharmacogenetics in Routine Clinical Practice

-by John_McDermott, about 2 years ago
+by John_McDermott, over 3 years ago

 Introduction: Medicines are the most common therapeutic intervention in healthcare, yet their effectiveness and safety show considerable inter-personal variation.
 There are many reasons for this, but there is an increasing awareness that response to medicine is affected by an individual’s genetic variation, a concept known as pharmacogenetics.
 Access to pharmacogenetic data at the point of prescribing could lead to improved medicines selection, leading to improved outcomes and better use of scarce healthcare resources.
 This is particularly true in the acute setting, where results would be required in a rapid timeframe to inform management.